-TAX-ADVANTAGED GROWTH & INCOME TRUST, SERIES 9
+TAX-ADVANTAGED GROWTH & INCOME TRUST, SERIES 10 (SMART TRUST 240)

-The trust is a unit investment trust designated Smart Trust, Tax-Advantaged Growth & Income Trust, Series 9.
+Smart Trust 240 consists of a unit investment trust designated Smart Trust, Tax-Advantaged Growth & Income Trust, Series 10.
 The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of a high level of total after-tax return, with an emphasis on income that is exempt from regular federal income tax or that qualifies for federal income taxation at long-term capital gains rates while also offering the potential for capital appreciation.
 The trust invests in common stocks of closed-end funds and other companies.
 The sponsor cannot assure that the trust will achieve these objectives.